dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 ### Create custom references

-1. Create a new key in the `capture-growth-chart` namespace with the key `customReferences`, as seen in the image below.
+1. Create a new key in the `CaptureGrowthChart` namespace with the key `customReferences`, as seen in the image below.

 <img src="resources/images/DatastoreManagement_Custom_Folder.png" width="300"/>